antoineross/streamlit-saas-starter/README.md

 ### Authentication and User Experience
 ![Authentication and User Experience](public/demo-1.png)
 - **Secure OAuth Authentication**: Integrate effortlessly with Supabase for secure user authentication and session management.
+Supabase supports multiple providers like Google and GitHub for logging in.
+- **User-Friendly Login Page**: A fully-featured landing page that includes an FAQ section, pricing table, login options, contact form, feature highlights, and a hero section.
 - **Modern UI with shadcn UI**: Utilize modern and attractive UI components for forms and other interactive elements.
-- **User-Friendly Login Page**: A fully-featured landing page that includes an FAQ section, pricing table, login options, contact form, feature highlights, and a hero section.
 - **Vertical Space Function**: Customizable vertical spacing to enhance layout and design.

 ### Open Source and Community-Driven